threefoldfoundation/books/content/mission/goals/1_concept_realization0.md

 ![image alt text](img/waterfall.png)

 OurWorld Internet of Internets, is not one Internet as owned by the very few.
-It's thousands of interconnected Internets, where each Internet is founded and grown by a local community.
-YOU become The Internet.
+It is thousands of interconnected Internets, where each Internet is founded and grown by a local community.
+YOU become Troadmaphe Internet.

 OurWorld Internet of Internets is our chance to create a beautiful digital world in which we are free and powerful, a world where we can co-create a better future for everyone.
 We need to say NO to being a product of the large centralized corporations.
 We need to free ourselves, even from our own brainwashing.